-There is an opportunity to promote this mixture of function and use by creating an improved pedestrian environment in certain public spaces.
+There is an opportunity to promote this mixture of function and use by improving public realm, especially in terms of gateway spaces and connections between spaces.
 The waterfront experience should make the most of all the things that are happening in the District while promoting itself as a place to visit, live and work.

-The following suggested Avenues projects for this District will significantly improve the look and feel of these public spaces.
-These works are currently expected to be completed by 2023.
+The following Avenues projects for this District will significantly improve the look and feel of these public spaces, as well as looking changing priorities away from the car to the pedestrian, cyclist and public transport.
+These works are currently expected to be completed by 2027.

 - Clyde Street

 - Glassford Street – Stockwell Street